-- Wash your roller in soap and warm water.
+- Wash your roller.
 Cleanse it after every use.
+“Be sure to spritz or wipe it with alcohol after each use so it’s ready for the next time,” says Villafranco.
 This gets rid of bacteria and grime that could irritate your skin or lead to acne breakouts.

 - Don’t aggravate your skin.
 Facial rolling is safe for most skin types when done properly.

 Talk with your dermatologist before using a jade roller if your skin is irritated, damaged, painful to the touch, or if you have a pre-existing skin condition.

 Where can I buy a quality jade roller?

 “Buy from a quality supplier, especially if you’re in it for the healing qualities of the stone,” says Villafranco.
 “Some rollers are certainly overpriced, but choosing the cheapest one on Amazon may leave you with a rusted or broken roller after a few months.”

 Are jade rollers better than rose quartz rollers?

 Not necessarily.
 A quality jade roller will work just as well as one with rose quartz or amethyst.
 It’s the healing properties associated with each stone that really differentiates them.

 How do I know if my jade roller is real?